 - Alright Maurice, checklist complete, you can call your diver in the bell.

-Immediately, Maurice announces:
+Immediately, Maurice announced:

 - Surface door open stop the descent.

-The supervisor calls me:
+The supervisor called me:

 - Ok Francis the jet is about five meters from the bottom.